This period in time will go down in history, not just because of the pandemic, but also as a result of the economic crisis it caused.

 There has been an increase in the outpour as a result of the Black Lives Matter protests in the summer of 2020.
 However, one can’t help but think if enough has been done!

-This is all meaningless until you think about long term change.
-And it can start in the fundamental roots of our businesses.
+This is all meaningless until you think about long term change to boost diversity and inclusion everywhere.
+And it can start in the fundamental roots of your business.

 A lack of diversity is not an overnight phenomenon – It is the result of years of neglecting a negative environment and a culture that accepts a lack of diversity and inclusion.
 This normally develops from the fear we have for trying anything different.
 Fear is a primal human emotion that forces us to keep our business environments the same and to our level of comfort.

-However, the opposite can be true – Building a diverse workforce can lead to a gold mine of opportunities as your employees and your products can reflect new trends that your brand may not have been aware of in the past.
+However, the opposite can be true – Building a workforce rooted in effective diversity and inclusion can lead to a gold mine of opportunities as your employees and your products start to reflect new trends your brand may not have been aware of in the past.

 “We can talk about the problem, do something about the problem or we can do both” - Debbie Millman